Notice of Privacy Practices

 Oaklawn Hospital is required by law to maintain the privacy of your health information, to provide you with this Notice of our legal duties and privacy practices, and to abide by the terms of this

 In addition, Oaklawn Hospital offers you care in an integrated setting with area physicians who serve on its medical staff.
-While working at the hospital, these medical staff members will follow the privacy practices described in this Notice.
-Please note that the independent doctors and independent health professional affiliates of the medical staff are not employees or agents of Oaklawn Hospital, and they may have different notices and privacy practices when working out of their own offices.
+While working at the hospital, these medical staff members will follow Oaklawn's privacy practices described in this Notice.
+Please note that the independent doctors and independent health professional affiliates of the medical staff are not employees or agents of Oaklawn Hospital, and they may have different notices, duties or privacy practices when not working at Oaklawn Hospital.

-We, and the medical staff physicians, may share your health information for purposes of providing you with treatment, obtaining payment for medical services, and for health care operations.
-Examples of sharing information for purposes of treatment, payment, and health care operations are described below.
+We, and the medical staff physicians, may share your health information for purposes of providing you with treatment, obtaining payment for medical services, and for health care business operations.
+Examples of sharing information for purposes of treatment, payment, and health care operations are described in this Notice.

 OUR PLEDGE TO YOU: